Capoeira: From Occult Martial Art to International Dance

 Capoeira became a widespread practice at the beginning of the twentieth century—outlaws, bodyguards, and mercenaries used it.
 Even some politicians practiced as a way to sway constituents.
 In this time, strong social pressure throughout the country slowly transformed capoeira into a less aggressive weekend pastime.
 Eventually capoeiristas were meeting in front of bars, playing an apparently inoffensive kind of dance accompanied by berimbaus.

 The oppression of capoeira diminished significantly during the 1930s.
-During this time, a particular mestre—or master—had been working toward restoring the dignity and historical perspective of the capoeira of his time.
-Mestre Bimba was born in 1899 in Bahia, in northwestern Brazil.
+During this time, two particular mestres—or masters—had been working toward restoring the dignity and historical perspective of the capoeira of the time.
+Vicente Ferreira Pastinha, known as Mestre Pastinha, was born in 1889 in Salvador, Bahia, and was recognized by his fellow capoeiristas as a master practitioner of Capoeira Angola.
+Sometimes referred to simply as Angola, Capoeira Angola is considered a more traditional form of capoeira, that emphasizes guile and malícia, or trickery.
+Mestre Bimba was born in 1899, also in Bahia, in northeastern Brazil.
 In 1932 he became the first master to open a formal capoeira school called Luta Regional.
 By 1937, the school received official recognition by the government.
 The course of capoeira had changed.

 Mestre Bimba established a disciplined method of teaching and legitimized capoeira as a form of self-defense and athletics.
 He developed a style called capoeira regional, which emphasized the technicality of movements and a dance-like nature.
 When he was summoned by the government to perform in front of distinguished guests, Mestre Bimba became the first to publicly present capoeira as an official cultural practice.